I’ve always been amazed by Amazon’s innovation, and how their business model has evolved since its humble beginnings 18 years ago.

 - “Communication between the customer service agent and fulfillment is important.
 Any agent can pull any products from Amazon’s store when needed (such as, for example, when they see that a product is always being returned)” Lesson – This is a big one because it implies the staff has autonomy to make decisions and not ‘look over their shoulder’ each time they want to take an action.
 Trust your staff to do what’s right, and make sure every department is communicating with the other.

 - “Good entrepreneurs don’t like risk and this is a common misconception.
-They seek to reduce it step by step in the early days.
-They need a lot of luck in the early days.
-As they become bigger, they can take more risks” Lesson - in the early days of your practice, get the right business education (we can help you - just schedule a strategy call with us) so you minimize risk and understand where to focus your energy.
+As they become bigger, they can take more risks” Lesson – in the early days of your practice, get the right business education (we can help you – just schedule a strategy call with us) so you minimize risk and understand where to focus your energy.
 As you grow, you can take some calculated risk, but you don’t want to mess around with your time and money especially when you are starting out.

 - “When you empower people with new tools, you get unexpected and beautiful results” Lesson – goes back to the earlier point about empowering and motivating staff to make decisions on behalf of your company.